Blood And Wine (Shadow)

 Are They Really That Good, Misiu Academy?

-I have no affiliation with Carlos Santos or Skoaktiebolaget.
+At the time of writing, I had no affiliation with Carlos Santos Shoes or Skoaktiebolaget.
 If you remember the Vincero Kairos Review, I am not afraid to mention when something is terrible or not worth it.

-Simply put, the Carlos Santos Double Monk Straps are the best shoes I have ever owned and that justifies every penny spent on them.
+Simply put, the Carlos Santos Double Monk Straps are the best shoes I owned at the time of writing and that justifies every penny spent on them.

 Until I try the rest of the competitors, these shoes will be your best buy.
 I am very surprised that there is a shortage of reviews when it comes to this brand.
 In Misiu Academy we will promote only items that are worth your hard-earned money and Carlos Santos is one of them.